Every entrepreneur is a life-long learner.

 And that’s not just because you have the mindset for it.
 You don’t have a choice.
 New challenges appear every day and you need to learn and figure out how to solve them.

-So I sat down with them, as well as some of the entrepreneurs we work with, to discover which books had an impact on them and shaped their entrepreneurial journey.
+So I sat down with them, as well as many of the entrepreneurs we work with or have interviewed in the past, to discover which books had an impact on them and shaped their entrepreneurial journey.